 Acrobat and Reader were created with the regulations in Section 508 of the U.S. Rehabilitation Act of 1998 in mind.
 To help government customers determine their own compliance, Adobe has prepared a document called the Voluntary Product Accessibility Template (VPAT) that details Acrobat and Reader accessibility features in the context of Section 508 guidelines.
 This compliance statement applies to the two applications, not to the compliance of specific PDF files, which must be evaluated on a case-by-case basis.

 If you want to make your documents more accessible to people with disabilities, you can use the Accessibility Checker to help you evaluate the accessibility of your documents and identify areas that may be in conflict with Adobe's interpretations of the referenced guidelines.
-Adobe Acrobat XI Pro includes a new Make Accessible Action which guides authors through key steps in creating and verifying an accessible PDF.
+Adobe Acrobat Pro DC includes a Make Accessible Action which guides authors through key steps in creating and verifying an accessible PDF.
 It will help you add tags, tag content as headings, paragraphs, or images, add descriptions of images and charts, and more.

 However, the Accessibility Checker does not check all accessibility guidelines and criteria, including those in such referenced guidelines, and Adobe does not warrant that your documents will comply with any specific guidelines or regulations.
 Please consult with your legal counsel for guidance on compliance with the referenced guidelines or any other accessibility guidelines.